What is aged inventory? How do you calculate aging stock? And, most importantly, how do you get rid of it?

 What is an inventory aging report?

-An inventory aging report (sometimes called an aged stock report) is a financial report that measures the average number of days inventory sits unsold in your warehouse.
+An aged inventory report (aged stock report) is a financial report that measures the average number of days inventory sits unsold in your warehouse.
+An aging inventory report is used to identify slower-moving SKUs and build strategies to increase the inventory turnover ratio and reduce dead stock.

 Typically, aged stock reports are relatively simple and list: